rpsthecoder/html-slot-toc/README.md

 # Table  of contents with auto-filled text using HTML Slots

 This demo creates a table of contents (TOC) for a Web page, whose text is auto-generated and auto-updated.
-The standards used in the demo, HTML Slot and HTML Template, belong to Shadow DOM.
+The standards used in the demo are Shadow DOM, HTML Slot, and HTML Template.

 > :information_desk_person: The TOC layout is not auto-generated/updated, only its text.